- 4.3–5.1 in

 - On the wintering grounds the sexes use slightly different habitats.
 The male is most common in forest at lower to mid-elevations, while the female uses shrubbier habitat at higher elevations.

 - The oldest Black-throated Blue Warbler was a female and at least 9 years, 8 months old.
-She was banded in New Jersey and found in Panama.
+She was banded in New Jersey in 1975 and shot in Panama in 1985.

 - Breeds in mature deciduous and mixed coniferous-deciduous woodlands with a thick understory, often in hilly or mountainous terrain.